Waqar Akbar Cheema[divider]

 It follows from the fact that she had not migrated and is not known to have lived in Madina even after the conquest.
 At first she turned down the Prophet’s (ﷺ) proposal and after some time her proposal was regretted by the Prophet (ﷺ) after specific rules limited his options for marriage.
 Accordingly, the latter of the proposals must have happened when the Prophet (ﷺ) visited Makkah at the eve of Farewell Hajj.

 Ibn Sa‘d, al-Tabaqat a-Kabir, Vol.8, 121; al-Tirmidhi has it in a bit shorter form.
 See, Al-Tirmidhi, al-Jami’ al-Kabir – Sunan al-Tirmidhi, (Beirut: Al-Resalah Publishers, 2009) Hadith 3214; al-Tirmidhi graded it as hasan.
 Al-Hakim graded it as sahih (al-Mustadrak, Hadith 3574) to which al-Dhahabi concurred.
-For a fuller discussion on the hadith see our article, “Marriage Related Privileges of the Prophet: Chronology of Facts”
+For a fuller discussion on the hadith see our article, “Marriage Related Privileges of the Prophet: A Study in Chronology”

 Al-‘Asqalani, Ibn Hajar, al-Isaba fi Tamyiz al-Sahaba, Vol.8, 303